satissssss/CapStoneAWSDevOps/ReadME.md

 Access the Jenkins on Public DNS on port 8080

+--Setup AWS credential in the Manage Jenkins --> Global Credentials

 3. Setup K8s and EKS
 Setup EKS and K8s through Jenkins with K8sEKSJenkinsfile on repo

 4. Setup Apps